sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

  2. "Executions" data for the `StepStayStoppedRdsAurora-StepFn` [Step Function](https://console.aws.amazon.com/states/home#/statemachines)
-    - The "State View" is useful for diagnosing errors.
+    - The "State view" is useful for diagnosing errors.
     - Rows with "Caught error" in the "Status" column are expected and can be ignored if the "Reason" is `Rds.InvalidDbInstanceStateException` or `Rds.InvalidDbClusterStateException`&nbsp.